spion/hashtable-latencies/README.md

 Want to build low-latency, memory-intensive services in a GCed language?
 Use OCaml (or Reason if you prefer the syntax).

+# OCaml GC notes

-# Other things that were attempted to fool the OCaml GC:
+Other things that were attempted to make the latency worse for OCaml:

-* random buffer sizes (only had negligable 20% latency increase, likely due to first-fit allocator taking some more time on average to find a proper free heap segment)
+* random buffer sizes (only had ~10% latency increase)
-* longer running time (5 minutes): no effect
+* longer running time (5 minutes): another 10% latency increase.
+* combining above: total latency increase of 15%

+Things to try:

+* delete keys out of order (might increase heap compaction duration?)

 [rii]: https://github.com/facebook/reason/blob/master/README.md#install-stable
 [his]: http://docs.haskellstack.org/en/stable/README/#how-to-install